trinodb/trino/docs/src/main/sphinx/connector/iceberg.rst

 Iceberg to Trino type mapping
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The connector maps Iceberg types to the corresponding Trino types following this
+The connector maps Iceberg types to the corresponding Trino types according to the following table:
-table:

 .. list-table:: Iceberg to Trino type mapping
   :widths: 40, 60